Farah, Afghanistan: Healthcare

 The city is served by Farah City Hospital.

 Climate

 Farah has a hot desert climate (Köppen climate classification: BWh).
-In winter there is more rainfall than in summer, and there is no rain from June to October.
+In winter there is more rainfall than in summer, and there is no almost rain from June to October.
+Snowfall has not been observed from 1960 to 1983.

 The average annual temperature in Farah is 20.7 °C. About 95 mm of precipitation falls annually, and February is the wettest month, receiving 22.8 mm of rainfall on average.
 In August 2009, Farah recorded a temperature of 49.9 C, which is the highest temperature to have ever been recorded in Afghanistan.
-July is the warmest month, with an average high of 42.6 C and an average low of 25.2 C, while December is the coldest, with an average low of 0.9 C.
+July is the warmest month, with an average high of 42.6 C and an average low of 25.2 C, while January is the coldest, with an average low of 0.9 C.

 Books relating to Farah

 Little has been written about Farah; some fleeting references can be found in works related to Afghanistan or works that focus on the Great Game Politics of the UK and the Russian Empire during the 19th century.
 However, 2011 saw the publication of Words in the Dust by author Trent Reedy, who was one of the first American soldiers to enter Farah in 2004.
 His book, while fiction, is set in Farah City and the wider province.
 Also in 2021, Trent Reedy also published another book with a writer currently in Afghanistan named Jawad Arash.
 In the book Enduring Freedom, it was set in the province of Farah.